bsima/SuperDSR/README.md

 ------------

 1. Use [Chrome](http://google.com/chrome)
-2. Download this entire directory using the download button to the right
+2. Download this entire directory using the download button to the right or one of the [releases](https://github.com/bsima/SuperDSR/releases)
 3. In Chrome: Enable developer mode in Settings > Extensions
 4. Install this directory as an extension ("Load unpacked extension" button)